jaihind213/druid-calculator/README.md

 # Druid Calculator
 This calculator gives you an estimation of disk space used by a segment of a (http://druid.io/) datasource on the historical nodes.

-This calculator determines the size of segment assuming concise bitmaps are used.
+Important Note: This calculator determines the size of segment assuming concise bitmaps are used.

 #### Concepts to keep in mind